rancher/k3os/README.md

 # k3OS
-k3OS is a linux distribution designed to remove as much as possible OS maintaince in a Kubernetes cluster.
+k3OS is a Linux distribution designed to remove as much as possible OS maintenance in a Kubernetes cluster.
 It is specifically designed to only have what is need to run [k3s](https://github.com/rancher/k3s).
 Additionally the OS is designed to be managed by kubectl once a cluster is bootstrapped.
 Nodes only need to join a cluster and then all aspects of the OS can be managed